marisbahtins/adop-pluggable-scm/_docs/about-pluggable-scm.md

 permalink: /docs/about-pluggable-scm/
 ---

-In brief, Pluggable SCM allows user to use his own desired SCM provider, currently _BitBucket_ , _Gitlab_ and _Gerrit_ are supported.
+In brief, Pluggable SCM allows user to use their own desired SCM provider, currently _BitBucket_ , _Gitlab_ and _Gerrit_ are supported.

 By enabling a standard interface, Java reflection can be used to return dynamic groovy closures in cartridge which would act the same as default DSL methods depending on the SCM provider.